 Carpet Extraction Chemicals

-Rapid Clean Newcastle stock a range of carpet extraction chemicals.
+Rapid Clean Newcastle stock a range of carpet cleaning supplies and extraction chemicals.
 Extraction chemicals have a spectrum of PH levels that may impact the carpet fibres and colour.
 Chemicals that are not neutral should be rinsed out with either water or an appropriate rinsing chemical so the cleaning action is stopped.
 Chemicals are generally suited to most carpet extractors and wet vacuums.

 Please note not all extraction chemicals are safe for wool carpets.
 Check the label before use.
 Sensitive fabrics need particular care to avoid damage with aggressive chemicals or brushing,

 Always test carpet cleaning chemicals in an inconspicuous spot and wipe with a white cloth to test colour fastness.

 Carpet and upholstery extractors help remove dirt, bacteria, and stains from carpets and furniture using fluids, agitation, and vacuuming, enhanced with appropriate carpet cleaning chemicals.